Johan Rantzau: Biography

 Rantzau became especially notable due to his participation in the Count's Feud from 1534–1536.
 Together with the Holstein nobility, he supported Christian III in spite of the latter's desperate situation.
 An attempt at conquering Funen in 1534 ended in a defeat and a humiliating retreat, but in the same year Rantzau crushed Skipper Clement's peasant rebellion in Jutland and secured the peninsula for the king.
 The next year, he successfully conquered Funen, defeating Count Christopher of Oldenburg’s army at the Battle of Øksnebjerg (Slaget ved Øksnebjerg) and finally leading the siege of Copenhagen that ended with the triumph of Christian III.

 After the war, Rantzau continued being the king’s general and advisor, but he was pushed into the background in Denmark while concentrating on Holstein affairs.
 In 1545 he resigned as the governor of Schleswig and Holstein in protest against the threefold division of the duchies between King Christian III and his brothers John the Elder and Adolf the year before.
-However, he went back into the active service of King Frederick II of Denmark during the summer of 1559 as the leader of the conquest of Dithmarschen.
+However, he went back into the active service of King Frederick II of Denmark during the summer of 1559 as the leader of the conquest of Dithmarschen, known as the Last Feud.
 Peace was concluded at Lohe on 20 June 1559.

 Personal life

-In 1554, Johan Rantzau was married to Anna Walstrop (ca. 1510-1582).
+In 1525, Johan Rantzau was married to Anna Walstrop (ca. 1505-1582).
 He died during 1565 at Itzehoe.
 Rantzau's son Heinrich Rantzau (1526–1598) was an outstanding Holstein cattle lord, governor, and squire of cultural and literary interests.
 Heinrich's biography of his father is the main source of the latter's life.
 He was the great-grandfather of Danish military leader and Marshal of France Josias von Rantzau (1609–1650).